open-mmlab/mmdetection3d/configs/3dssd/README.md

 ```

 ### Experiment details on KITTI datasets
-Some experiment settings are different from our implementation and the 3DSSD official code and we found that these differences do no harm to the performance on KITTI datasets.
-The differences are listed as follows:
+Some settings in our implementation are different from the [official implementation](https://github.com/Jia-Research-Lab/3DSSD), which bring marginal differences to the performance on KITTI datasets in our experiments.
+To simplify and unify the implementation, we skip them in our implementation.
+These differences are listed as follows:
-1. We keep the scenes that without any object while the official code remove those scenes while preprocessing the dataset.
+1. We keep the scenes without any object while the official code skips these scenes in training (about 500 samples are threw for car detection).
-2. We do not use the 'batch normalization ' decay in training procedure.
+2. We do not modify the decay of `batch normalization` during training.
-3. While using [`DataBaseSampler` ](https://github.com/open-mmlab/mmdetection3d/blob/master/mmdet3d/datasets/pipelines/dbsampler.py#L80) for data augmentation, the official code uses road planes as reference to place the sampled objects while we ignore the this extra information.
+3. While using [`DataBaseSampler` ](https://github.com/open-mmlab/mmdetection3d/blob/master/mmdet3d/datasets/pipelines/dbsampler.py#L80) for data augmentation, the official code uses road planes as reference to place the sampled objects while we do not use road plane.
-4. We use LIDAR coordinates while the official code uses Camera coordinates for input points.
+4. We use LIDAR coordinates while the official code uses camera coordinates for input points.

 ## Results